 Laidlaw referred to these conflicted offerings as “WPGAT Deals” which stands for “We are pretty good at this.”
 Laidlaw’s owners formed a company called WPGAT which is listed as a managing director of PPLL Partners LLC.
 This company purportedly stands for “Pump Pump Loose Loose.”

-According to newsources, Laidlaw’s WPGAT group of brokers include Richard Michlski, Kevin Wilson, Brian Robertson, Michael Murray, Luke Kottke, Daniel Kuhar, Henry McCormack, Christopher Oppito, Rob Rotunno, Craig Bonn, and John Marinaccio.
+According to newsources, Laidlaw’s WPGAT group of brokers include Richard Michlski, Kevin Wilson, Brian Robertson, Michael Murray, Luke Kottke, Daniel Kuhar, Henry McCormack, Christopher Oppito, Rob Rotunno, and Craig Bonn.

 Investors who have suffered losses are encouraged to contact us at (800) 810-4262 for consultation.
 Investors may be able recover their losses through securities arbitration.
 The attorneys at Gana Weinstein LLP are experienced in representing investors in pump and dump cases and brokerage firms’ failure to disclose conflicts of interests to their clients.
 Our consultations are free of charge and the firm is only compensated if you recover.